 - How much data control does it offer?

 DMPs are primarily designed keeping these three main users in mind: publishers, marketers, and agencies.

 Publishers include anyone owning a media property such as application or website they want to monetize.
-Every publisher needs a DMP to organize the two main aspects of his business – audience and advertisers.
+With thousands of users coming to the media property, every publisher needs a DMP to organize the two main aspects of his business: audience and inventory buyers.